arob5/arob5.github.io/_posts/2024-01-11-GP-specifications.md

 of $\sigma^2$ in the predictive mean and covariance equations.
 The distribution
 $f(\tilde{X})|y(X)$ is identical to (7), except that the $\sigma^2 I_m$ is removed in
 the predictive covariance.
-Again, this reflects the subtle distinction between doing inference on the latent function $f$ vs. on the observation process $y$.
+Again, this reflects the subtle distinction between doing inference on the latent function $f$ versus on the observation process $y$.

 ### Noise, Nuggets, and Jitters
 Observe that this whole regression procedure is only slightly different from the